19th Nov 2019

 Conversely, if the thermostat is somewhere warm, like a utility room with a washer/dryer on the go, the central heating might turn off more often because it thinks the whole house is warm.
 That’s why thermostats are usually somewhere neutral, like a hallway.

 The thermostat on the wall will probably always be required as a way of measuring the temperature.
 But the way we interact with it is changing.
 We now have thermostats connected to the internet so we can switch the heating on with our phones when we’re 20 minutes from home – or from our beds.

 The boiler itself will also need to remain a fixture in the home’s central heating system, although alternatives to central heating, such as under-floor heating, might take some of the strain from them.
-Natural gas will inevitably give way to other forms of fuel, be it biogas or even hydrogen.

 Heating water with electricity will always be power-intensive.
 Along with a growth in electric car use and more demand for consumer gadgets, it’s unlikely to become prevalent without a huge change in the capacity for electricity generation and distribution.
 However, slowly heating water with solar panels or night-time mains electricity is already common, so for system and conventional setups, where the hot water is stored in a tank, it’s already viable – but it’s not ideal for central heating.